diamondburned/cchat/README.md

 ### Service

-A service is a server with extra services implemented.
+A service is a complete service that's capable of multiple sessions.

 #### Interfaces

-- Server
-- ServerList
-- ServerIcon (optional)
+-   Authenticator
 -   Configurator (optional)
-- Authenticator (optional)
+-   Icon (optional)

 ### Authenticator